Must Read

 King Charles Honors D-Day Veterans in Emotional Speech

-and Queen made a grand entrance in Portsmouth to commemorate the 80th anniversary of D-Day.
+King Charles and Queen Camilla made a grand entrance in Portsmouth to commemorate the 80th anniversary of D-Day.

 This morning, at the touching D-Day event, the royal couple received a warm welcome with a standing ovation and applause.

-Hosted by Dame Helen Mirren, and Queen took the stage, with the King acknowledging the audience's reception with a gracious wave.
+Hosted by Dame Helen Mirren, King Charles and Queen Camilla took the stage, with the King acknowledging the audience's reception with a gracious wave.

 In a heartfelt address, the 75-year-old monarch paid tribute to the D-Day veterans during a memorial service in Portsmouth ahead of the significant 80th anniversary.